wallymathieu/assertfail/_posts/2022-03-13-validation-and-mediator.md

 We assume that the domain have most of the business code in the entities.

-We assume that we want to use MediatR (you could subsitute MediatR with a messege queue abstraction).
+We assume that we want to use MediatR (you could substitute MediatR with a message queue abstraction).

 We assume that we use some sort of unit of work (if we use EF Core that would be DbContext, while it would be session if we use NHibernate).